You’ve invested in professional photographs – now how do you display them??

 But, are you not sure how to display them?
 Do you think its going to be too expensive?
 I’ve put together 3 affordable and beautiful ways to display your professional photos.

 Engineering prints are probably the cheapest way to blow up simple black and white portraits.
 They are simple and make a big impact on a big wall and the whole project costs about the same as a tank of gas!

 To create this look, my kids’ Personality Portraits and printed them at Staples.
 These huge prints cost me only $8!
 Keep in mind, this is for black and white portraiture and really shouldn’t be used for images that have a lot of black on them or color.
 Simple is best!
 And these are engineering prints, not photograph paper, so the paper is delicate!

 The size of the engineering prints is 24×36, so I headed to Target and found these frames for $25 each.
 They have other colors including black or brass, so choose whichever fits with your decor.

 You guys – total for this project was $58.
 Small price, big impact!

 We understand that printing professional pictures can get pricey, especially as the size of the picture increases.
 And sometimes you have a huge empty wall you need to fill.
 This is an easy, cost-efficient option if you’d like to display several photos from the same session.

 For this project, I printed 4 photos size 11×14.
 I knew I wanted to use my favorite large frames from Target, but the included mat was not the correct size for the 11×14 images.
-So I ordered 4 mats from Frame It Easy in the size I wanted (I also had the picture offset to the top half of the mat) and they were shipped to me within a week or two.
+I ordered 4 mats from Frame It Easy (I also had the picture offset to the top half of the mat) that were shipped to me within a week or two.
 Lastly, for an extra bougie-ness, I ordered these art lights from Amazon.